openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 annotation `pipelinesascode.tekton.dev/on-path-change`.

 Multiple paths can be specified, separated by commas.
 The first glob matching the files changes in the PR will trigger the `PipelineRun`.
+If you want to match a file or path that has a comma you can html escape it with the `&#44;` html entity.

 You still need to specify the event type and target branch.
 If you have a [CEL expression](#matching-pipelinerun-by-path-change) the `on-path-change`